 As you may be aware, Kamloops has had an active 100 Women Who Care group for a few years.
 You can check them out at: www.100womenkamloops.com.

-We have established a parallel group for men in Kamloops, we need more active members, and so we are inviting you and your friends to join us in being part of our next meeting for 2018 on Monday, May 7th, at the Thompson Rivers Science Building (Ken Lepin Building) – Room to be announced later.
+We have established a parallel group for men in Kamloops, we need more active members, and so we are inviting you and your friends to join us in being part of our next meeting for 2018 on Monday, December 3rd, at the Thompson Rivers Science Building (Ken Lepin Building) – Room S-203.
 TRU graciously allows faculty members like myself to book classroom space for public meetings at no cost.
 Doors to the meeting are open at 6:30 pm for meet and greet time and there is free parking on the campus after 5:00 pm.
+Park behind the Ken Lepin (Science) Building and enter from the rear.
+Room S-203 is at the end of the hall on your right if you enter from the rear.

 The model is an incredibly simple and powerful fund raising tool, and requires very little of your time.
 “100 Men Who Care” groups are not “official” club or organizations and handle no money.
 Here are the point by point details: